Get Out - Jordan Peele - Daniel Kaluuya - Chris Washington - gazebo

 Get Out - Jordan Peele - Erika Alexander - Lil Rel Howery - Detective Latoya - Rod Williams

-Precisely an hour into Get Out, Dean Armitage’s fist skikes his left palm, closing the auction and deciding who would take control of Chris’s body and brain stem for the rest of his life.
-The winning bid comes from a blind man, who professes – like so many perpetrators of racism – to be uninterested in his victim’s skin color.
+Precisely an hour into Get Out, Dean Armitage’s fist strikes his left palm, closing the auction and deciding who would take control of Chris’s body and brain stem for the rest of his life.
+The winning bid comes from a blind man who professes – like so many perpetrators of racism – to be uninterested in his victim’s skin color.
 While it’s true that this man cannot see color, he happens to be an art dealer familiar with Chris’s professional photography, which an assistant had described to him.
 He wishes to appropriate an African American point of view for his own advantage.
 “I want your eye, man.
 I want those things you see through.”
 The film turns this malevolent intent around, putting the audience inside the eyes of a black person, not for the sake of personal advantage but for the sake of better understanding.

 CONNECTIONS: